nmdra/nmdra.github.io/content/uses.md

 ## Introduction
 + In this article, I will share my personal technology setup and preferences.
 Inspired by [Eric Murphy's fascinating Article](https://ericmurphy.xyz/uses/).

-+ **You can explore my (messy)  [Dotfiles here](https://github.com/nmdra/Dotfiles)**.
++ **You can explore my [Dotfiles here](https://github.com/nmdra/Dotfiles)**.
 It's a repository where I store and share my configuration files for various applications and *Bash Scripts*.
-Feel free to check it out! 👀🔧
+Feel free to check it out! 👀

 {{<figure src="/images/desktop.webp" caption="My Desktop With Favorite Applications" alt="My Desktop Preview" width= "100%" height="auto"  align="center" >}}

 ## Linux Distribution & Desktop Environment

-+ 🐧 Among the various Linux distributions available, my personal choice is **[Manjaro Linux](https://manjaro.org)!** It may have received some criticism from the Linux community, but in my opinion, it's the only distribution that really hits the spot for me. 🎯👌 I've tried Ubuntu, Pop!_OS, ArcoLinux, Linux Mint, and even ventured into Arch Linux territory, but Manjaro stands out as the perfect fit for my needs and preferences.
++ 🐧 Among the various Linux distributions available, my personal choice is **[Manjaro Linux](https://manjaro.org)!** It may have received some criticism from the Linux community, but in my opinion, it's the only distribution that really hits the spot for me.🎯 I've tried Ubuntu, Pop!_OS, ArcoLinux, Linux Mint, and even ventured into Arch Linux territory, but Manjaro stands out as the perfect fit for my needs and preferences.

 + 🖥️ When it comes to my desktop environment, I have found my perfect match in **[KDE](https://kde.org/)!** 🌈✨ With its feature-rich and customizable interface, KDE has become my go-to choice for a visually appealing and efficient desktop experience.

 ## Web browsing

-+ For my web browser, I use **[Brave Browser](https://brave.com)**.**.
++ For my web browser, I use **[Brave Browser](https://brave.com)**.
 Here are the browser extensions I rely on:
     - [Bitwarden](https://bitwarden.com/): For managing my passwords securely, I rely on Bitwarden.
     - Dark reader